CuzImMazen/book_it/README.md

 🏢 Owner

-Create an account (admin approval required)
-List, add, and delete properties
+Create an account (admin approval from dashboard required) List, add, and delete properties
 View booking requests or modifications
 Approve or modify bookings